zhejiangzhuque/CogAware/README.md

 ```
 For simplification, the output data from the preprocessing can be found in the file ``CogAware/word_egg``

+ZAB_eeg_word.npy is the concatenated data of eye movement features and EEG features, used for model training and model performance testing, placed in the data folder.

 ## Run the script

 To run the script, use the following command: